 “The builder we chose was the only one who came to see the project, the others priced it off the plans.
 We forewarned him we’d be living on site and he was amenable.
 We stayed in the bedroom, and when the kitchen was taken out we put in a countertop in the utility.”

 “It was handy living here for any questions the builder might have, to look at things, no decisions were made over the phone and we think that did move the project along and ensured we got what we wanted out of it,” adds Jonathan.

 “For instance the opening for one of the windows was the wrong size; thanks to our daily checks we spotted it early and it wasn’t an issue to resize.
 We spent a lot of time on site, we were here when the builders were here.”

 “Building and renovating is a dynamic process,” says Leonie.
 “One day when we came home to walk through the front door we realised the side of the house was gone.
 That was a surprise, as there had been no phone call to let us know they’d knocked a wall down, albeit a good one.”

 “There’s also a stressful aspect to living on site as there’s constant noise and the house was freezing when we opened it up,” says Leonie.
 “We only had a board and plastic protecting us from elements for a few weeks.”

 “But overall they were really tidy builders, they made sure that it would be clean for the weekend.
 Initially we expected there to be some dust and we felt it was not so bad because we kept our bedroom door closed.”

-“We had originally planned to have the ensuite finished before moving onto the main bathroom renovation so we wouldn’t need to move out but due to the weather it was brought forward so we had no bathroom and only a portaloo for six weeks.”
+“We had originally planned to have the ensuite finished before moving onto the main bathroom renovation so we wouldn’t need to move out.
+But due to the weather it was brought forward – that meant we had no bathroom, only a portaloo for six weeks.”